trigaten/Learn_Prompting/docs/basics/zero_shot_cot.md

 ## Example

-Here are a few demos provided courtesy of [Try Dyno](https://trydyno.com).
+Here are a few demos provided courtesy of [Dyno](https://trydyno.com).
 This first demo shows GPT-3 failing a simple math question, while the second demo uses a Zero-shot-CoT prompt and successfully solves the problem.
 Feel free to enter your OpenAI API key (Click Generate) and play around with the examples.